Geronimo Stilton (TV series)

-Geronimo Stilton (also known as The New Adventures of Geronimo Stilton in season 3) is an animated children's television series based on the book series of the same name by Elisabetta Dami.
-The series is produced by Italian studios Atlantyca Entertainment and Rai Fiction, in co-production with French-American studio MoonScoop Group for the first two seasons and French studios Superprod Studio and Backup Media for season 3, with the participation of M6 for the first two seasons and France Télévisions for season 3, in association with B Media 2014 and Cofinova 5 for season 3.
+Geronimo Stilton (also known as The New Adventures of Geronimo Stilton in season 3) is an animated children's television series based on the Italian book series of the same name by Elisabetta Dami.
+The series is produced by Italian studios Atlantyca Entertainment and Rai Fiction, in co-production with French studio MoonScoop for the first two seasons and French studios Superprod Animation and Backup Media for season 3, with the participation of M6 for the first two seasons and France Télévisions for season 3, in association with B Media 2014 and Cofinova 5 for season 3.

 The show ran for 78 episodes across three seasons, and it debuted on Rai 2 in Italy on September 15, 2009.
 The second season aired on October 24, 2011, and the third season on October 8, 2016, which the show ended on as of February 28, 2017.

 Plot

 Geronimo Stilton is about the titular character, a mouse journalist and head of the Geronimo Stilton Media Group.
 He searches New Mouse City and places around the world for new scoops while having adventures along the way with his nephew Benjamin, cousin Trap, sister Thea and Benjamin's friend Pandora Woz.
 Most episodes share no story connections and are generally self-contained, though some episodes feature ties and characters from others.